 Options for Easter brunch and dinner

-Restaurants have been among the hardest-hit businesses this past year.
-Many have been forced to close and lay off employees.
-Some have remained open, offering delivery and take-out.
-One thing is clear: Restaurants need our continued support.
+Restaurants have been among the hardest-hit businesses in the past couple of years.
+Many have been forced to close.
+Many now offer delivery and take-out.
+Restaurants need our continued support if we want them to be part of our communities.
 Listed below are several ways you can help.

 Buy gift cards at your favorite restaurants or through OpenTable’s gift card marketplace, where you can search by location, cuisine, or price point.
 During this time, OpenTable has waived gift card fees to restaurants.